How do I get a Deerfield Library card?

 Yes, your Deerfield Public Library card can be used at other libraries in Illinois as well!
-In order to register at other libraries as a reciprocal borrower, you must have a current Deerfield Pubic Library account in good standing.
-When registering at other libraries as a reciprocal borrower, be prepared to present them with your Deerfield Library card, and a valid government issued photo-I.D.
+In order to register at other libraries as a reciprocal borrower, you must have a current Deerfield Public Library account in good standing.
+When registering at other libraries as a reciprocal borrower, be prepared to present them with your Deerfield Library card, and a valid government-issued photo-I.D.

 How can I access my account from home/How can I see what is on my account?